criogenesis/Tensorflow-MachineLearning-Research/README.md

 going forward now, all prerequistes will be installed using pip, so it is highly reccommended to have the newest version of pip to be able to run these cmds in your cmd prompt window.

+All below pip installs are required both to run Tensorflow as well as run the scripts in this project

 This pip command will install the most up to date version of tensorflow-gpu
 ```
 pip install --ignore-installed --upgrade tensorflow-gpu